War Office: History

-Old War Office building
+The Old War Office building

-As early as 1718, letters from the Secretary at War were addressed from 'The War Office'.
-His department had had several London homes, until it settled at Horse Guards in Whitehall during 1722, where it was to remain until 1858.
-Then, following the dissolution of the Board of Ordnance, the War Office moved into the Board's former offices in Cumberland House, Pall Mall; over the ensuing years it expanded into adjacent properties on Pall Mall, before finally being relocated to a purpose-built accommodation in what is now known as the Old War Office Building in 1906.
+As early as 1718 letters from the Secretary at War were addressed from "The War Office".
+His department had several headquarters in London until it settled at Horse Guards in Whitehall during 1722.
+It remained there until 1858.
+Then, following the dissolution of the Board of Ordnance, the War Office moved into the Board's former offices in Cumberland House, Pall Mall.
+Over the ensuing years it expanded into adjacent properties on Pall Mall before it was relocated to purpose-built accommodation, in what is now known as the Old War Office Building, in 1906.

-Between 1906 and its abolition in 1964, the War Office was based in a large neo-Baroque building, designed by William Young and completed during 1906, located on Horse Guards Avenue at its junction with Whitehall in central London.
-The construction of the War Office building required five years to complete, at the cost of more than £1.2 million.
-The building is somewhat oddly shaped, forming a trapezoid shape in order to maximise the usage of the irregularly shaped plot of land on which it was built: its four distinctive domes were designed as a decorative means of disguising the building's shape.
+Between 1906 and its abolition in 1964 the War Office was based in a large neo-Baroque building designed by William Young, completed during 1906, and located on Horse Guards Avenue at its junction with Whitehall in Central London.
+The construction of the building required five years to complete, at a cost of more than 1.2 million pounds.
+The building is somewhat oddly shaped, forming a trapezoid in order to maximise the use of the irregularly shaped plot of land on which it was built: its four distinctive domes were designed as a decorative means of disguising the shape.
 It has around 1,100 rooms on seven floors.

-After 1964, the building continued to be used by the Ministry of Defence by the name Old War Office.
+After 1964 the building continued to be used, under the name The Old War Office, by the Ministry of Defence.

-On 1 June 2007, the building (other than the steps that give access to it) was designated as a protected site for the purposes of Section 128 of the Serious Organised Crime and Police Act 2005.
-The effect of the act was to make it a specific criminal offence for a person to trespass into the building.
+On 1 June 2007 the building, other than the steps that give access to it, was designated as a protected site for the purposes of Section 128 of the Serious Organised Crime and Police Act 2005.
+The effect was to make it a specific criminal offence for a person to trespass on the building.